 You should also remember that media outlets thrive on exclusivity.
 For this reason, providing journalists with exclusive content can help you stand out in their inboxes.
 At the same time, if you’re offering exclusive content, you should not reveal all of your important information right away.
 Rather, offer the most important information that will reel a journalist in right away.
 Once they’re hooked, you can encourage them to approach you for more information.
 You can do this by offering to provide a thought leader for an interview, sharing insightful statistics from your research, or contributing quotes for a story that a journalist is working on.

 5) Add an online newsroom to the political candidate’s website

 Once you have built a website for a political candidate, it is helpful to boost it with an online newsroom.
-Online newsrooms are precisely what they sound like: online platforms where you can post and share any information you want to communicate to media contacts.
-You can brand your newsroom to align with the branding of your other assets, making it appear as a natural extension of the website.
+Online newsrooms are precisely what they sound like – online platforms where you can post and share any information you want to communicate to media contacts.
+You can brand your newsroom to align with the branding of your other assets, making it look like a natural extension of the website.

-Online newsrooms are an excellent method to stay alive in the digital age and stay on top of the traditional press release create-and-send cycle.
-Instead of drowning a journalist in email attachments, you can simply say “click here”, and journalists will be sent to the best source of information about your candidate on the internet.
+Online newsrooms are an excellent tool to stay alive in the digital age and stay on top of the traditional press release create-and-send cycle.
+Instead of drowning a journalist in email attachments, you can simply say “click here.”
+Upon clicking, journalists will be sent to the best source of information about your candidate on the internet.
 With this strategy, you can link journalists to your political campaign website.
 Ideally, this website should have all of your press releases and other content at easy access, eliminating the need for journalists to go seeking material all over the place.

 Regardless of what industry you are in, PR is essential to get the word about your brand out there.
 However, the right public relations strategy is even more crucial in politics where you need to shape public opinion.
 Whether you do your political PR in-house or you outsource your political campaign efforts, it is important to get your message in front of the right audience when they’re paying attention.